 Getting fussy eaters to eat!

-Getting kids to eat is one of the common concerns of all parents.
 Whether your children avoid anything green, don’t like certain fruits or flat out refuse to eat anything outside of their limited range, it seems that fussy eating is escalating.
-And parents are pulling their hair out getting their kids to eat.
-But what if I told you it doesn’t have to be that way?

 And that the problem might start with you?